-After completing his legal studies at the University of Vienna, Georg Riedl worked as an independent lawyer since 1991.
-His areas of expertise include company law, mergers and acquisitions, private foundation law and tax law.
+After completing his legal studies at the University of Vienna, Georg Riedl has worked as an independent lawyer since 1991.
+His areas of expertise include company and tax law, mergers & acquisitions, as well as private foundation law and contract law, at which his activities cover national and international transactions.